 - 1/3 cup Caesar Salad Dressing*

 - Prepare the rice according to package instructions.
 While the rice is cooking, prepare the carrots and salmon.

-- Preheat the oven to 400 degrees F. Trim the greens off of the carrots and scrub them well.
+- Preheat the oven to 400 degrees F. Trim the greens off of the carrots.
+Discard the greens (or make carrot top pesto with them, and wash the carrots well.
 Pat them dry and arrange them on a baking sheet.
 Drizzle with 1 to tablespoons of olive oil and use your hands to rub the oil over the carrots, ensuring they're fully coated.
 Sprinkle carrots with sea salt.
 Bake on the center rack of the preheated oven for 10 minutes.